+The school district has more than 50 employees on the payroll at the time leave is requested;

-- 1. The employee has worked for the school district for at least twelve months or 52 weeks (the months and weeks need not be consecutive); and, - 2.
-The employee has worked at least 1,250 hours during the 12 months immediately before the date FMLA leave is to begin.
-Full-time professional employees who are exempt from the wage and hour law may be presumed to have worked the minimum hour requirement. - 3.
-Work at a location where the employer has at least 50 employees within 75 miles of the employee's worksite.
+The employee has worked for the school district for at least twelve months or 52 weeks (the months and weeks need not be consecutive); and

+The employee has worked at least 1,250 hours within the previous year.
+Full-time professional employees who are exempt from the wage and hour law may be presumed to have worked the minimum hour requirement.

-If the employee requesting leave is unable to meet the above criteria, the employee is not eligible for family and medical leave.
+If the employee requesting leave is unable to meet the above criteria, then the employee is not eligible for family and medical leave.